 If you’ve tried to do SEO before and it didn’t work.
 Don’t worry.
 You can learn what to do now and make changes to make it start to work.

-You want to start by choosing the page you’re going to optimize (that’s the O in SEO – Search Engine Optimization), and we want to optimize every website page or blog post that we want Google to show to potential customers.
+You should start by choosing the page you’re going to optimize (that’s the O in SEO—Search Engine Optimization).
+We should optimize every website page or blog post that we want Google to show to potential customers.
+SEO is the connection point between your website and potential visitors.
+We need to help Google understand the information on your website so they know who to show it to, and you can get more organic traffic.

 You want to choose a keyword that has search volume and lower competition.
 Most tools will tell you if the competition is low, medium, or high.
 Use this as a guide.
 You want to choose the term with the highest traffic and the lowest competition.